jacques/docs.npmjs.com/content/enterprise/github.md

 }
 ```

-Depending on your configuration, npmE can restrict installation of your
+npm On-Site restricts installation of your
-package to users who have access to the repo for that package, and restrict
+package to users who have access to the repo for that package, and restricts
 publishing of that package to users who have commit access to the repo.

-npmE uses OAuth to interact with GitHub, and will support any other OAuth2
-providers.
-A standalone solution for authentication and authorization is
-coming soon.
+## Pointing at your GitHub Enterprise appliance

+To point npm On-Site at your GitHub Enterprise appliance:

+1. visit the admin console at _http://myreg.mycompany.com:8800_
+2. choose `GitHub` as the authentication strategy.
+3. choose `GitHub Enterprise`.
+4. enter your GitHub Enterprise appliance's host and scheme.

 ## Logging in with two-factor authentication